AlexUaNo/sport/README.md

 **2. Schema Creation**

-All objects are created inside the schema: sport.
+All objects are created inside the schema: `sport`.

 Tables include:
 `country`